Mastering the Art of the Business Relationship Manager

 I think I want to become a Business Relationship Manager

 When exploring options for a career change, job satisfaction is always going to be up there with the top reasons for the change.
 Let’s look at how a role as a Business Relationship Manager (BRM) can empower you.

 - You can have end to end responsibility for a project, leading them to a successful conclusion.

-- With complete understanding of ‘what’ is required, you can then collect and shape ideas which maximise the value of the ‘how’.
+- With complete understanding of ‘what’ is required, you can then collect and shape ideas which maximize the value of the ‘how’.

 - You are the single point of liaison between business units, technology teams and support teams.
 The relationships you forge will fuel the success of the project or organisation.

-- With your holistic view of the project, you strategically manage and prioritise products and services.
+- With your holistic view of the project, you strategically manage and priorities products and services.

 - Ultimately you are leading a workforce towards purpose and value, as opposed to profit.
 This is a significant shift and will leave you and the whole workforce feeling personally and professionally fulfilled, with the knowledge of lasting change.